Home > Personal development > How do you manage without burning out?

 At manager level

 Respecting timetables, limiting digital notifications, prioritising tasks at different timescales, defining objectives...
 Managers need to set themselves realistic limits.
-In other words, impose a framework and force yourself to respect it.
+In other words, set yourself a framework and force yourself to respect it.

 Similarly, it's about "giving yourself energy", in other words, taking time for yourself.
-This involves intentionally setting aside time to "meet up with yourself" in your daily routine (leisure activities, sport, etc.).
+This involves intentionally setting aside time for "appointments with oneself" in one's daily routine (leisure activities, sport, etc.).

 Accepting that you are not all-powerful, even though the manager-employee-supervisor system locks the manager into this role.